Langlade County Airport

 Langlade County Airport (ICAO: KAIG, FAA LID: AIG) is a county-owned public-use airport located two nautical miles (4 km) northeast of the central business district of Antigo, a city in Langlade County, Wisconsin, United States.
-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a basic general aviation facility.
+It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2025–2029, in which it is categorized as a local general aviation facility.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned AIG by the FAA but has no designation from the IATA (which assigned AIG to Yalinga in the Central African Republic).

 History

 The facility was used by the United States Army Air Forces as a contract glider training airfield, known as Antigo Airport.
 Anderson Air Activities provided preliminary glider training.
 The school was one of 18 private operator contract schools that ran for 90 days beginning approximately July 6, 1942.
 There were but a few two place soaring gliders available for training.
 The Army delivered a few single engine, L type aircraft to be used.
 The primary training in these aircraft involved so called "dead-stick" landings.
 The student and instructor flew to various prescribed altitudes up to 5000 ft and the engine was shut off.
 The student then landed the plane as a glider.

 By September 1942, the Southeast Air Forces Training Command had been instructed to shut down the school as the shortage of gliders and single engine aircraft did not allow the school to train and produce the number of students required by the USAAF.
 Antigo Airport was closed, the Army flew the planes out and the land was returned to the local farmers.